 A second major accomplishment by Mr. Scott in the 1960’s was the employment of a full-time ceramicist to develop a new line of ceramic glazes.
 The glazes were more durable and brighter in color than the original slip glazes and appealed to a broader market.
 The Handcraft Tile product was sold mainly through the factory plus a few select dealers.

 1997 to Present

 In the summer of 1997, Shirley Dinkins and Frank Patitucci were looking for handmade tile for remodeling their Arts and Crafts home.
 At the suggestion of their designer they visited Handcraft Tile.
 During the visit, Mr. Scott mentioned that he was preparing to retire.
 He planned to close down the business and sell the land.
 Shirley and Frank jumped at the chance to own a historic company that made such a beautiful product.

 In October of that year, they purchased Handcraft Tile.
 The old Main Street factory was very quaint and exuded years of tile making history.
 Over the next 7 years, Frank and Shirley focused on restoring the product line and glazes and finding the company’s niche in the marketplace, while retaining the traditions and techniques of making tile by hand.

-In 2004, the company moved to a more modern and efficient factory on three miles away from the old factory in Milpitas.
+In 2004, the company moved to a more modern and efficient factory only three miles away from the old factory in Milpitas.
 The owners used this event to redesign the production process to more efficiently produce the product line.
 In 2007, Malibu Ceramic Works acquired Handcraft Tile and moved the manufacturing to Long Beach, California.
 Nine years later, in 2016, Shirley and Frank re-acquired Handcraft Tile and opened a showroom and small manufacturing facility in Livermore, California.
 Malibu Ceramic Works continues to manufacture some of the Handcraft Tile product line.